 The more in-depth story is that these are two tool-makers whose metal-working tradition dates back, more or less unbroken, to 1697 (in the case of Hults Bruk).
 Hults Bruk started in the shipbuilding business, making metal objects such as nails, iron bars, and more.
 Hand tools quickly appeared in the production line.

 It was the latter half of the 19th century, though, that saw the explosion of production of axes.
-That’s because of the great Swedish forestry boom in that century, with logging operations started in the north of the country.
+That’s because of the great Swedish forestry boom in that century, with logging operations starting in the country’s north.
 Demand for tools – and above all, axes – skyrocketed.
 At the peak of the forestry boom, 400,000 people were working either full or part-time in the vast northern forests.
 Most of them needed an axe.

-That means that Swedish axe manufacturing is covered by these two big rivals.
+That means that these two big rivals cover Swedish axe manufacturing.

 The good news is – they both make axes of the highest quality and level of craftsmanship.

-The differences are in the level of finish and quality-control, and the price differences that go along with that.
+The differences are in the finish and quality control level and the price differences that go along with that.

 Axes from both Gransfors Bruks and Hults Bruk are ready to use straight out of the box with no finishing up or sharpening necessary.
 They’re just that good.